dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 We *think* that technology and science are all we need, but we are wrong.
 We think that we no longer need religion or myth, but we are sooo wrong.
 We have never needed it more.

+- TODO: focus more on semioteleology as a concept and less on content extrapolated from tweets

 #### Steel that word Semioteleology assholes.
 I dare you.